BrendanSweeny/BrendanSweeny.github.io/_public/posts/cluster-id.md

 ### Introduction

-Mass spectrometry is easy, right?
+Analyzing a mass spectrum is easy, right?
 The instrument spits out a mass spectrum, the user identifies each of the species in the calibrated mass spectrum by adding up the masses of the elements until they match the mass of each peak, and and everyone goes home happy.